Density version of the Ramsey problem and the directed Ramsey problem: The case

-\begin{proof} It is enough to prove that if a bound $F_p(n)< k$ holds for a $k \in \mathbb{Z^+}$, that implies $f_p(n)< k$ also holds.
-Consider a semicomplete digraph $G$ with the prescribed density $p$, and assume that no transitive subtournament exists on $k$ vertices in $G$.
+\begin{proof}[Proof of Proposition \ref{relation}] It is enough to prove that if a bound $F(n, m)< k$ holds for a $k \in \mathbb{Z^+}$, then $f(n,m)< k$ also holds.
+Consider a semicomplete digraph $G$ having exactly $m$ one-oriented edges, and assume that no transitive subtournament exists on $k$ vertices in $G$.
 Label its vertices by $\{1,2, \ldots, n \}$ arbitrary, and assign red color to ascending edges $\overrightarrow{ij}$ (where $i<j$), blue color to descending edges $\overrightarrow{ij}$ (where $i>j$).
 The coloring we thus obtain cannot contain a monochromatic clique of size $k$.
 Indeed, that would provide a transitive subtournament in $G$. \end{proof}